FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **1 - 11**
      - Sediment transport equation that is used to compute the breach erosion.

-       Out of eleven transport equations in FLO- 2D only Tofaletti and MPM-Woo are not available.
+       Out of eleven transport equations in FLO-2D only Tofaletti and MPM-Woo are not available.

        See the list of sediment transport equation numbers in SED.DAT.